Last Updated: 10th July, 2021

 38. No Language Barrier

-One of the benefits of moving to New Zealand?
+One of the benefits of moving to New Zealand from UK?
 You won’t have to learn a new language.

 Well, you can if you like actually.
 While English is the primary language here, the other two official languages are Māori and New Zealand Sign Language.